Scrawach/galite/README.md

-> [!WARNING]
-> WORK IN PROGRESS

 # GALite

-Lightweight addon for working with GameAnalytics via REST API written in GDScript.
+Lightweight addon for working with GameAnalytics via REST API.

-# Features

-# Usage
+GameAnalytics already has an [official SDK](https://github.com/GameAnalytics/GA-SDK-GODOT) for Godot, but it requires recompiling Godot engine.
+GALite does not require any compilation, it uses [Collection API](https://docs.gameanalytics.com/integrations/api/overview) and fullyt written in GDScript.

 ## Configuration

-Download plugin and enable it in ProjectSettings.
-It's create GALite autoload.
-Make sure that GALite exist in autoload list.
+Download plugin and enable it in `ProjectSettings`.
+It's create `GALite` autoload.
+Make sure that `GALite` exist in autoload list.

 ## Initialization